 Whilst the picturesque scenery is evident every step of the way, you are constantly reminded of the Black Saturday fires of 2009 via the dead trees that litter the area.

-A decent walk for those comfortable with navigating their way through a maze of trails, you can read more about this Marysville hiking trail here.
+A decent walk for those comfortable with navigating their way through a maze of trails, this is one of a few Marysville walks that will offer you something different.

-Another genuinely interesting hike in the Lake Mountain area, the Keppel Hut Return Trail makes it away along the highest point in the Yarra Ranges.
+Another genuinely interesting hike in the Lake Mountain area, the Keppel Hut Return Trail makes its way across the highest point in the Yarra Ranges.

 Starting at the Lake M0untain Alpine Resort car park, and best-suited outside of snow season, you’ll make your way directly north-west/west along well-formed ski field paths before arriving at a much narrower path heading towards the hut.